HaydarAk/Crossref_extension_for_matching/README.md

 # Crossref_extension_for_matching

-This repository is created to compare and match sowiport references with results from Crossref API.
+This repository is created to match extracted references, which are not matched with the [main-approach](https://github.com/exciteproject/EXMATCHER) , using the Crossref API.

 This procedure consists of four steps.
 Each step is implemented in a separate Python module.
-1. Prepare Sowiport PSQL data, call Crossref API and save results to PSQL.
+1. Join records from segments of references from multiple PSQL tables into one, call Crossref API and save results to PSQL.
-2. Compare similarity of Crossref results with the Sowiport input data.
+2. Compare the similarity of Crossref results with the references from the first step.
-3. Extract queries (e.g. author, author+ title, title + journal) from a csv, which achieved a certain precision/recall/f-measure.
+3. Extract key fields (e.g. author, author+ title, title + journal) from a csv, which achieved a certain precision/recall/f-measure.
-4. Compare results from (2.) with queries from (3.).
-If a record from the comparison of sowiport and crossref matches at least one query, save the ref_id of that record + the query it matched in a PSQL table.
+4. Compare results from (2.) with key fields from (3.).
+If the features of record from the second step match a list of key fields, save the record and the key fields it matched in a PSQL table.

 -----
 ### First module: crossref_api_not_match.py